tmaasen/nutritional-psychiatry-database/docs/methodology.md

-# Nutritional Psychiatry Dataset: Methodology
+# Nutritional Psychiatry Database: Methodology

-This document outlines the comprehensive methodology used to create the Nutritional Psychiatry Dataset.
+This document outlines the comprehensive methodology used to create the Nutritional Psychiatry Database.
 We aim for full transparency in our approaches to ensure scientific validity and reproducibility.

 ## Overview

-The Nutritional Psychiatry Dataset combines data from multiple sources using a multi-phase approach:
+The Nutritional Psychiatry Database combines data from multiple sources using a multi-phase approach:

 1. **Foundation Data Collection**: USDA nutritional data as the base
 2. **Schema Mapping & Transformation**: Converting to our comprehensive schema